entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > Castiello (2018), Character 311; Zhu Y. *et al*.
 (2022), Character 168; Brazeau *et al*.
 (2023), Character 325.

 > - The coding of *Eosteus* is ?, as the details of the skull roof surface structrue is very difficult to observe.
 The coding of *Megamastax amblyodus* is 0.
+> - The coding of *Achoania* is changed from ? to 1.

 165. Ethmoid commissure fused into midline canal: (0) absent; (1) present.

 > King *et al*.
 (2017), Character 320; Castiello (2018), Character 312; Zhu Y. *et al*.
 (2022), Character 169.

 > - The coding of *Eosteus* is ?, as the details of the skull roof surface structrue is very difficult to observe.
 The coding of *Megamastax amblyodus* is -.
+> - The coding of *Achoania* is changed from ? to 0.

 166. Course of ethmoid commissure: (0) middle portion through median rostral; (1) sutural course; (2) through bone center of premaxillary.

 > Zhu  *et al*.
 (2009, Character 105), and references therein; Zhu *et al*.
 (2013), Character 183; Choo *et al*.
 (2017), Character 188; King *et al*.
 (2017), Character 286; Castiello (2018), Character 278; Zhu Y. *et al*.
 (2022), Character 170; Brazeau *et al*.
 (2023), Character 291.

 > - The coding of *Eosteus* is ?, as the details of the skull roof surface structrue is very difficult to observe.
 The coding of *Megamastax amblyodus* is -.
+> - The coding of *Achoania* is changed from ? to 1.
+The coding of *Psarolepis* is changed from 0 to 1.
+The coding of *Guiyu* is changed from 0 to 1.

 167. Infraorbital canal follows premaxillary suture: (0) no; (1) yes.

 > Choo *et al*.
 (2017), Character 198; King *et al*.
 (2017), Character 296; Castiello (2018), Character 287; Zhu Y. *et al*.
 (2022), Character 171; Brazeau *et al*.
 (2023), Character 301.

 > - The coding of *Eosteus* is ?, as the details of the skull roof surface structrue is very difficult to observe.
 The coding of *Megamastax amblyodus* is ?.
+> - The coding of *Achoania* is changed from ? to 1.
+The coding of *Guiyu* is changed from ? to 1.
+The coding of *Psarolepis* is changed from 0 to 1.

 168. Postmarginal canal: (0) absent; (1) present.